airman604/Hack-the-Gibson-with-Metasploit/README.md

 ### Notes
-* Although the authors of this workshop have tested the lab in both VirtualBox and VMWare, the attendees must be prepared to troubleshoot their virtual environment incase there are issues.
+* Although the authors of this workshop have tested the lab in VirtualBox, the attendees must be prepared to troubleshoot their virtual environment incase there are issues.
 Help will be provided.